Smart Signs

 Rename config_RENAMEME.lua to config.lua.

 The smart signs resource also has support with ESX, VRP, Discord logging, ace permissions, and more.
-View the documentation.
+View the documentation from London Studios for the most up to date information.

 In the Admin panel, navigate to Advanced > In-Game Integration > Push Events and Live Map